Multimodal Learning Without Labeled Multimodal Data: Guarantees and Applications: Experiments

-\textbf{Large real-world multimodal datasets}: We also use the large collection of real-world datasets in MultiBench~\citep{liang2021multibench}: (1) \textsc{MOSI}: video-based sentiment analysis~\cite{zadeh2016mosi}, (2) \textsc{MOSEI}: video-based sentiment and emotion analysis~\cite{zadeh2018multimodal}, (3) \textsc{MUStARD}: video-based sarcasm detection~\cite{castro2019towards}, (5) \textsc{MIMIC}: mortality and disease prediction from tabular patient data and medical sensors~\cite{johnson2016mimic}, and (6) \textsc{ENRICO}: classification of mobile user interfaces and screenshots~\cite{leiva2020enrico}.
-While the previous bitwise datasets with small and discrete support yield exact lower and upper bounds, this new setting with high-dimensional continuous modalities requires the approximation of disagreement and information-theoretic quantities: we train unimodal neural network classifiers $\hat{f}_\theta(y|x_1)$ and $\hat{f}_\theta(y|x_2)$ to estimate disagreement, and we cluster representations of $X_i$ to approximate the continuous modalities by discrete distributions with finite support to compute lower and upper bounds.
-We summarize the following regarding the utility of each bound (see details in Appendix~\ref{app:experiments}):
+These high-dimensional and continuous modalities require approximating disagreement and mutual information: we train unimodal classifiers $\hat{f}_\theta(y|x_1)$ and $\hat{f}_\theta(y|x_2)$ to estimate disagreement, and we cluster modality features to approximate continuous modalities by discrete distributions with finite support to compute the lower and upper bounds.
+We summarize the following regarding the validity of each bound (see details in Appendix~\ref{app:experiments}):

-\textbf{1.
-Overall trends}: For the $100,000$ bitwise distributions, we compute $S$, the true value of synergy assuming oracle knowledge of the full multimodal distribution, and compute $\lowa-S$, $\lowb-S$, and $S-\high$ for each point.
-Plotting these points as a histogram in Figure~\ref{fig:gaps}, we find that the two lower bounds track actual synergy from below ($\lowa-S$ and $\lowb-S$ approaching $0$ from below), and the upper bound tracks synergy from above ($S-\high$ approaching $0$ from above).
-The two lower bounds are quite tight, as we see that for many points $\lowa-S$ and $\lowb-S$ are approaching close to $0$, with an average gap of $0.18$.
-The disagreement bound seems to be tighter empirically than the agreement bound: for half the points, $\lowb$ is within $0.14$ and $\lowa$ is within $0.2$ of $S$.
+\paragraph{1.
+Overall trends} For the $100,000$ bitwise distributions, we compute $S$, the true value of synergy assuming oracle knowledge of the full multimodal distribution, and compute $\lowa-S$, $\lowb-S$, and $S-\high$ for each point.
+Plotting these points as a histogram in Figure~\ref{fig:gaps}, we find that the two lower bounds track synergy from below ($\lowa-S$ and $\lowb-S$ approaching $0$ from below), and the upper bound tracks synergy from above ($S-\high$ approaching $0$ from above).
+The two lower bounds are quite tight, as we see that for many points $\lowa-S$ and $\lowb-S$ are approaching close to $0$, with an average gap of $0.18$. $\lowb$ seems to be tighter empirically than $\lowa$: for half the points, $\lowb$ is within $0.14$ and $\lowa$ is within $0.2$ of $S$.
 For the upper bound, there is an average gap of $0.62$.
-However, it performs especially well on high synergy data.
-When $S > 0.6$, the average gap is $0.24$, with more than half of the points within $0.25$ of $S$.
+However, it performs especially well on high synergy data: when $S > 0.6$, the average gap is $0.24$, with more than half of the points within $0.25$ of $S$.